nasuno/Holodeck/README.md

 &nbsp;&nbsp;First Run

-The Holodeck also requires the API(Current.PluginApi.dll) to be present,<br>
-as well as having it in the Plugins folder for Plugins to share.

 On first run, if the application does not find the required resources, it creates them and exits with a setup message:

  Resource           |  Location      | Description